cqse/teamscale-client-python/tools/migration/README.md

 The first two scripts are pretty self-explanatory.
 Use `config.template` to create your own configuration and give the path to the config file as a parameter when calling either migrator (task or blacklist).
-1If there is any kind of `path (suffix) transformation` on either project adjust the optional parameter `path_prefix_transformation`.
-This feature is not very in depth, so if you are coming up to extreme example where both projects have multiple transformation you might need to extend it.
+If there is any kind of `path (suffix) transformation` on necessary adjust the optional parameter `path_prefix_transformation` for the new instance.
+This feature is not very in depth, so if you are coming up to an extreme example where both projects have multiple transformation you might need to extend it.

 ## Batch Migration
 Both scripts only work for one project at a time.
 If you want to migrate the blacklist and the tasks of